icbertoncelo/fibonacci-calculator/README.md

 ## Running application

-- First, set all environments variables.
-To make it, rename all '.env.example' files to '.env'.
+- First you must configure your environment, to make it, rename all '.env.example' files to '.env'.
+After that, set all environments variables.
+- Create a database using the same name was setted on '.env' file.
 - In server folder, build all containers.

 ```console